scarletstudio/transithealth/docs/pages/cypress.md

 `transithealth/app/tests/e2e/integration/`

 A test file contains several JavaScript commands that perform different types of actions and assertions in order to test the app.
-An very simple example of one of these tests can be run with the following:
+A very simple example of one of these tests can be run with the following:

 ```bash
 npm run cy:run-example